Danut89/Project_Online_Cookbook/README.md

 Each registered user on DishCraft has a personalized profile page that displays their contributions and saved favorites.

 #### Profile Page Features:
-- 👤 Display username and profile avatar (if implemented)
+- 👤 Display username and profile avatar
 - 🧾 List of user-submitted recipes, each with:
   - Title, category, likes, and edit/delete options
 - ❤️ Liked Recipes: